cjgiridhar/benchmark/README.md

 go run benchmark.go https://google.com/

 # Note
-By default the program runs 100 requests with concurrency of 10
+By default the program makes 100 requests to googgle.com with concurrency of 10